OpenMDAO/OpenMDAO-Framework/docs/arch-doc/geometry.rst

 A basic interface would require a volume label, a set of face labels, and a vector that defines the normal of the cutting plane.
 CAPRI suggests a more detailed interface that allows a few different types of cuts.

+Tesselation
+___________

+While not spelled out directly in the requirements, it is often useful to have the capability to generate a watertight descretized representation of the geometry for performing sanity checks.

+[Needs Functions]

 The Mesh Object
 ===============